Published in

 Berthe Morisot Eugène Manet et sa fille dans le jardin de Bougival

 Throughout her life, from her diary, we know that she was the most cherished one with a great bond with her cousins and paintings.
-At the end of 1899, she stopped writing diary, probably because she engaged with Ernest.
+At the end of 1899, she stopped writing diary, probably because she engaged with Ernest Rouart.

 Further, just after marriage, she and her husband made their way to Saint Valery en Caux in Normandy, a small fishing port and popular seaside resort.
-After their honeymoon was a great success, they returned to their professions of pursuing art.
-They lived in the fourth-floor apartment at the rue de Villejust.
-After a few periods of time, they undertook a restoration and redecoration of Chateau du Mesnil and painted murals.
-When they were doing this work, Julie had three children- Julien, Clemnt and Denis.
+After their honeymoon, they returned to their professions of pursuing art.
+The couple lived in the fourth-floor apartment at the rue de Villejust.
+After a short period, they undertook a restoration and redecoration of Chateau du Mesnil and painted murals.
+During this time, Julie had three children- Julien, Clemnt, and Denis.

 Ernest Rouart, Julie Manet, Paul Valéry and Jeannie Gobillard, rue de Villejust, on their wedding day

-Julie Manet and her husband organised many crucial exhibitions, such as Manet at the Tuileries in 1932, Degas exhibition in 1937, and Berthe Morisot’s show of 1941.
+Julie Manet and her husband organized many crucial exhibitions, such as Manet at the Tuileries in 1932, Degas exhibition in 1937, and Berthe Morisot’s show of 1941.

 Looking at the Paintings of the Last Manet.

-In one of the artworks, Jeune fille au chapeau, Julie portrayed a young lady with a cowboy hat using her warm colours and hatching.
+In one of the artworks, Jeune fille au chapeau, Julie portrayed a young lady with a cowboy hat using her warm colors and hatching.
 A closer look at the picture reveals a blurry face, but through her position and expressions, it appears that the subject is looking at the viewer.
-Although the starter’s eye is comforted by the warmer colour choices, the colour palette of this canvas does not include bright colours and the chiaroscuro technique.
+Although the starter’s eye is comforted by the warmer color choices, the color palette of this canvas does not include bright colors and the chiaroscuro technique.

 Jeune fille au chapeau by Julie Manet

-Another painting, Portrait of Jeanne Gobillard, seated three-quarter length at a table with a cup and saucer, showcases a similar kind of colour palette with the dominant colour red and blush pink.
+Another painting, Portrait of Jeanne Gobillard, seated three-quarter length at a table with a cup and saucer, showcases a similar kind of color palette with the dominant colors red and blush pink.
 The lady gazes at the cup of coffee while stirring with a spoon.
 It seems that Julie painted her subjects with the utmost natural positions and modesty.

 Portrait of Jeanne Gobillard by Julie Manet